 However, the surviving family members may still be expected to pay taxes on their wrongful death compensation if they are awarded punitive damages as part of their claim.
 In certain circumstances, punitive damages are subject to income tax in wrongful death cases.

-Typically, wrongful death settlements in Pennsylvania are kept private between the parties involved and are not public record.
+Typically, wrongful death settlements in Philadelphia are kept private between the parties involved and are not public record.
 In fact, the defendant’s insurance company and the surviving family members named in a wrongful death lawsuit as plaintiffs are the only parties that know the amount of a wrongful death settlement.

 However, wrongful death settlement becomes available to the public when the case goes to trial, so the amount of the verdict and other details of the case will be made a public record.

 In some cases, it is.
 In others, meanwhile, it’s not.
-“Autopsy, which is a postmortem examination of the deceased’s body to discover the cause of death, is performed in wrongful death cases when the cause of death is not clear,” explains our Philadelphia wrongful death attorney at Dan Doyle Law Group.
+“Autopsy, which is a postmortem examination of the deceased’s body to discover the cause of death, is performed in wrongful death cases when the cause of death is not clear,” explains our wrongful death attorney in Philadelphia at Dan Doyle Law Group.

 Autopsies are necessary in complex wrongful death cases where the at-fault party’s defense lawyer and insurance companies insist that some other factor was responsible for causing the death as a way to escape liability and minimize or deny your claim.
 An autopsy is almost always necessary in medical malpractice cases.